OmniDrive-R1: Reinforcement-driven Interleaved Multi-modal Chain-of-Thought for Trustworthy Vision-Language Autonomous Driving: Conclusion

 \section{Conclusion}

 In this work, we propose OmniDrive-R1 to address the critical challenge of unreliable visual reasoning, especially object hallucination in VLMs for AD.
 OmniDrive-R1 is the first purely RL–based framework that unifies perception and reasoning through an iMCoT mechanism, enabling the model to dynamically acquire fine-grained visual evidence during reasoning and to leverage its native grounding ability without relying on external detection modules.
 We further introduced Clip-GRPO, an annotation-free process-level optimization algorithm that uses CLIP-based cross-modal consistency as a grounding reward to jointly enhance region selection and reasoning reliability.
 And our RLVR data generation pipeline converts open-ended driving questions into verifiable formats, providing a scalable foundation for stable reward computation in open-world driving tasks.
 Together, these components yield a framework with stronger interpretability, improved grounding fidelity, and superior generalization to previously unseen visual conditions.
 OmniDrive-R1 achieves SOTA performance on DriveLMM-o1, improving the overall reasoning score from 51.77\% to 80.35\% and MCQ accuracy from 37.81\% to 73.62\%, while also demonstrating competitive zero-shot spatial reasoning on SURDS.
-Future work will extend our approach to long-horizon video reasoning and multi-agent scenarios, our results demonstrate that reinforcement-driven iMCoT offers a promising path toward trustworthy VLM-based autonomous driving.